Battle of the Camel: Surrender of Aisha

 The deaths of Talha and Zubayr likely sealed the fate of the battle, despite the intense fighting that continued possibly for hours around Aisha's camel.
 One by one, the rebels stepped up to lead the camel and, one by one, they were killed.
-The fighting stopped only when Ali's troops succeeded in killing Aisha's camel and capturing the Mother of the Faithful.
+The fighting stopped only when Ali's troops succeeded in killing Aisha's camel and capturing Aisha.
 Surviving poems about the battle portray this final episode, while the lowest figures for the battle are 2500 dead from Aisha's side and 400-500 from Ali's army.

 Aftermath

 Pardon of Aisha

 Aisha was treated with respect and temporarily housed in Basra.
 Still, both Ali and his representative Ibn Abbas reprimanded Aisha as they saw her responsible for the loss of life and for leaving her home in violation of the Quran's instructions for Muhammad's widows.
 Ali later ordered Aisha's half-brother, Muhammad ibn Abi Bakr, to escort her back to Mecca or Medina.
 The treatment of Aisha is viewed by Shah-Kazemi as an example of Ali's magnanimity.
 Following her defeat, John Cappucci writes that Aisha acknowledged the caliphate of Ali.
 Some traditions indeed show Aisha as remorseful and that she wished not to have lived to witness the battle.
 In one such tradition, avoiding the battle is preferred over bearing ten sons for the prophet.
 Her view of Ali might have not changed though, suggests Madelung.
 He cites a tradition related by Kabsha bint Ka'b ibn Malik, in which Aisha praises Uthman and regrets that she incited revolt against him (but not against Ali).
 At any rate, her defeat put an end to her political ambitions, and she only engaged in a few minor political events henceforth.
 Her defeat was presumably cited to discourage medieval Muslim women from engaging in politics.